jakecoffman/crud/README.md

 ### Status

-This project is not stable yet, API is still changing and there are missing features.
+This project is not stable yet, API is still changing and there are MANY missing features.

-It's already pretty useful so if you are not risk averse then use it and pitch in!
+That being said, it's already pretty useful!
+If you are not risk averse then use it and pitch in!

 ### Why